rpolevoi/ngMind/README.md

 ###WHY LEARN ANGULAR 2?

 Angular 2 is heavy lifting for anyone, however ponderous their cerebral cortex.
 In fact, at the start it can feel like climbing a wall of ice.
 Thus it's fair to ask why one should take the time and risk to study it with the intensity that it demands.
-If the answer here seems a little lengthy, consider the importance of the question.
+If the answer here seems lengthy, consider the importance of the question.

 Angular 2 is a __very big thing__.
 Bigger than Angular 1, bigger than Rails, bigger than React.
 No mere framework, but a __platform__.
 This means that Angular 2 must be compared to the Windows operating system or, more accurately, to Java, as creating a fundamental technological foundation for new kinds of development, with a potential lifespan measured in decades.
 Like both Windows and Java, the association with a dominant tech enterprise is crucial.
 It's simply impossible that Google will fail to support and press forward with the Angular project, long past version 2.
 And its motives for doing so are more powerful than mere *noblesse oblige* or good developer relations.